Shuffle/Shuffle-docs/handbook/engineering/workflow_development_exercises.md

 ### 3. Intel: Continuous analysis for changes
 The point of this workflow is to make a list of indicators, and searching for if their data changes.

-1. Make a file with 5 IPs inside of it, then upload it to Shuffle.
+1. Make a file with 5 IPs inside of it, then upload it to Shuffle 					(Files)
+2. Parse the file into a JSON list within Shuffle, making it usable 				(Liquid / Shuffle Tools)
-2. Use [IPInfo](https://ipinfo.io/signup) to analyze them every 30 minutes.
-We suggest saving it with the Shuffle cache, setting the key to be the value of the IP.
+3. Use [IPInfo](https://ipinfo.io/signup) to analyze them every 30 minutes 	(Cache & Schedule)
-3. If the data changes between those 30 minutes, send yourself an email notifying you.
+4. If the data changes between those 30 minutes, send yourself an email notifying you.

 PS: You can test whether it changed by setting the value manually in the next iteration.